For years, I’ve had people asking me if you can still teach English abroad without a degree.

 → It’s legit, guys.
 It says right here no degrees are required, and yes, I’ve emailed and doubled checked for you too.

-Note this discount is just for this program, code: Nina35 is the 35% off just the online TEFL certification course!
+Note this discount is just for this program, code: Nina50 is 50% off the online TEFL certification course.

 Tips For Teaching English Online/Abroad Without a Degree

 - GET A TEFL! – Did we get that yet?
 Most school that don’t necessarily require a degree will certainly want you to have a TEFL and honestly, without a degree and experience, you should want a TEFL.
 It’s giving you a preview of what life will be teaching abroad and how to do it properly.
 Do everyone a favor and grab one.

 - Get experience under your belt.
 Go volunteer abroad or at the least, if you can’t afford it or have time, find a local school with an ESL program and ask to be a volunteer.
 This is what I did before teaching abroad and it was a great experience and made me look damn good on paper.

 - Go for the smaller cities.
 You will have much better luck going to the smaller towns, lesser-known spots, poorer villages and getting out of the megacities.
 The popular places to teach English will have an abundance of competition, most of which will have degrees and experience.
 Your chances of finding jobs significantly diminish here and for those places where it’s not totally kosher to be teaching without a degree, you’re way more in the spotlight in the bigger cities, get out and watch your opportunities rise.

 - Go for tutoring gigs.
 Tutoring vs working in a school could work out WAY better for you in most countries and even online.
 You’re often marketing yourself, so it does take more legwork, but doing private lessons and tutoring could work out way better as there’s often less red tape to go through.